VISION: Journey

 About this work

-The magazine you see on the left was put together by my team of 12 unbelievably talented artists and graphic designers.
+Anyway: the magazine you see on the left was put together by my team of 12 unbelievably talented artists and graphic designers.
 A massive thanks to Naomi Chan, Iris Cioban, Juna Abutaha, Farah Baseet, Sameeha Fatima, Michaëlle Knights, Jules Lee, Crystal Lo, Ollie Paredes, Shanna Wong, Skylar Zhang, and Aria Zheng.

 Another huge shout-out to all the executives: Mariana Ramirez-Zablah, Camila Rodriguez, Kaithlyn Chua, Leema Abbas, Jacqueline Vazquez-Doniz, Mayukha Pelluri, Ishanvi Tandon, and Martin Stric!